- Card Stacking1

 - Typically, swans are white.

 So, the total evidence available to you consists in observations of several white swans and a black one.
 Whatever conclusion that you draw needs to be consistent with this evidence, but "all swans are white" is inconsistent with there being even one black swan.
-To leave the black swan out would be an example of one-sided reasoning.
+To leave the black swan out would be an instance of the fallacy of One-sidedness.

 Other contexts of argumentation are similarly adversarial, for example, partisan politics such as election campaigns.
 A candidate's campaign will present only a positive case for the candidate's election, and a case against the candidate's opponents.
 However, the other side can always be relied upon to present the negative case.
 We voters, by listening to both sides of the campaign, can make an objective decision about how to vote based upon all the available evidence.
 This is why it is important to pay attention to all sides during a campaign, and to hear different political points of view.
 People who listen to only one side will inevitably form one-sided opinions.